snikket-im/snikket-ios/.github/ISSUE_TEMPLATE/bug_report_user.md

 **To Reproduce**
 Steps to reproduce the behavior:
-1. Go to '...'
-2. Open '....'
-3. Click on '....'
-4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

-**Details (please complete the following information):**
+**Software versions:**
- - App Version: [e.g. 1.0.0]
+ - App Version: [e.g. 1.1 (2)]
- - iOS version [e.g. 11.0]
+ - iOS version: [e.g. 11.0]
- - iPhone model [e.g. iPhone 11]
+ - iPhone model: [e.g. iPhone 11]

+ - Server software: [e.g. Snikket]

+If your problem involves communication with people using other apps/platforms, please include details of their app and versions also when possible.

 **Additional context**
 Add any other context about the problem here.